 Doesn’t Respond to Pain Relievers

 When your child’s back pain doesn’t respond to common pain treatments, such as rest, ice and NSAID pain relievers (aspirin, ibuprofen, etc.) it may be a sign that their back pain is more significant than a common play-related injury.
 If your child experiences significant pain that is unaided by pain relievers, you should consult with a physician—especially if that pain keeps them up at night.

 If your child’s back pain is joined by a fever, it may be indicative of an infective process.
 If the back pain is ruled to be caused by an infection, your child may be prescribed antibiotics to help their body combat the infection.
 Spinal infections are also common amongst intravenous drug abusers.

 If your family or your child specifically have a history of cancer, it should be a key consideration when experiencing back pain.
 Back pain caused by cancer is often accompanied with unintended weight loss.
 If your child experiences back pain that is unrelenting and worsens at night, see a doctor as soon as possible to ensure that they don’t have a tumor or metastasis to the spine—especially if that pain is accompanied by unexplained weight loss.

 If you want your child to see someone about their back pain right away, the Orthopedic Institute’s Walk-In Clinic can help.
 Find out why a walk-in visit may be beneficial.
-Otherwise, make an appointment to see one of our pediatric back specialists, Dr. Carlson, Dr. Geisinger or Dr. Wingate.
+Otherwise, make an appointment to see our pediatric back specialist Dr. Wingate.